flashmdj/The-New-Collection-Empire-TV-Mod-PUBLIC/README.md

 1. Download the ZIP

-2. Extract the ZIP to C:\Users\[USERNAME]\AppData\LocalLow\Dreamsite Games\Empire TV Tycoon
+2. Extract the ZIP to C:\Users\[USERNAME]\AppData\LocalLow\Dreamsite Games\Empire TV Tycoon\addons\The New Collection

-3. Take the extracted files and move them to a new folder in the folder you extracted to called "The New Collection"

-4. Move all the pngs with no "p" attached to them to a new folder named "ImageMovieTV."
-(NOTE: DO NOT MOVE "thecustommod.png," at risk of breaking the mod, and in turn the new game function.

-5. Move all the pngs with a p to a new folder called "ImageMoviePoster."
+(Note: You must create the New Collection folder inside of addons, as it does not exist yet.)

-6. Launch Empire TV Tycoon and in the Game Mods Section, enable "The New Collection"
+3. Launch Empire TV Tycoon and in the Game Mods Section, enable "The New Collection"

 NOTE: Why not skip all of these steps and download the mod from Steam?